Nelson19so/oclicon-shop/README.md

 📸 Screenshots
 🖼️ Coming soon...

+## Observation and what i learned

+1. How to auth users with sending email for verification status

+2. User profile update, delete verify account

+3. Model relation ship (Ont-to-One, Many-to-Many, One-to-Many keys)

+- model functions such as @property, save, All etc

+4. cart, orders, product, wishlist create, update, read, and delete (CRUD)

+5. signals operations

+- Implemented for user create account giving user a default profile picture
+- Used signals for order history

+6. Seeds operations

+- Implemented seed operation for creating default categories and children

+7. Payment gateway

+- implemented a payment gateway using PayStack
+  - This payment gateway is used for paying for orders and also verify reference number

+8. Added product ads and banners

+9. implemented a newsletter sign-up

+10. Django's try and exception for error/null handling

+**etc...**

+---

 # 👨‍💻 Developer

 - Name: Nelson Junior
 - Role: Full Stack Developer (Django, Frontend, Deployment)
 - Country: Nigeria 🇳🇬